English language requirements

 • Kenya Certificate of Secondary Education

-Grades A - C in English language.
+Grades A-C in English language.

-Grades 1-6 (for awards up to 2008) or grades C or above (for awards from 2009) in English Language.
+In the 1119 we require grades 1-6 (for awards up to 2008) or grades C or above (for awards from 2009) in English Language.
+Note that the qualification must be jointly awarded by the University of Cambridge Local Examinations Syndicate (UCLES).

 • West African Senior School Certificate